coreos/quay-docs/guides/building.md

 ### Build Contexts

-When building an image with docker, a directory is specified to become the build context.
+When building an image with Docker, a directory is specified to become the build context.
 This holds true for both manual builds and build triggers because the builds conducted by Quay.io are no different from running `docker build` on your own machine.
 Quay.io build contexts are always the specified _subdirectory_ from the build setup and fallback to the root of the build source if none is specified.
 When a build is triggered, Quay.io build workers clone the git repository to the worker machine and enter the build context before conducting a build.